Skip to main content

 • CYP1B1 ∞ This enzyme is involved in the hydroxylation of estrogens, producing catechol estrogens, some of which are considered genotoxic.
 Genetic variations in CYP1B1 can alter its activity, influencing the balance of estrogen metabolites and potentially affecting long-term health outcomes.

-Beyond CYP enzymes, other are equally important.
+Beyond CYP enzymes, other metabolic pathways are equally important.
 The catechol-O-methyltransferase (COMT) enzyme, for instance, methylates catechol estrogens, facilitating their excretion.
 A common polymorphism in the COMT gene (Val158Met) affects its activity, with the Met allele associated with lower activity.

 Individuals with this variant may have slower estrogen clearance, potentially influencing their symptom profile and response to estrogenic therapies.
 Similarly, glutathione S-transferases (GSTM1 and GSTT1) are involved in detoxification pathways, and null polymorphisms in these genes can impair the clearance of certain estrogen metabolites.